UB-Mannheim/ocr-gt-tools/API.md

 * Every line image is saved in a file `line-XXXX.png`
 * Every line transcription is saved in a file `line-XXXX.txt`
+* Every line OCR output is saved in a file `ocr-XXXX.txt`
 * Every line comment is saved in a file `comment-line-XXXX.txt`
 * Page transcription is saved in a file `comment-page.txt`

-`XXX` is a zero-padded positive integer, e.g. `023`.
+`XXXX` is a four-digit zero-padded positive integer, e.g. `0023`.

-`XXX` is continuously incrementing from 1 (i.e. `line-001.txt`, `line-002.txt`)
+`XXXX` is continuously incrementing from 1 (i.e. `line-0001.txt`,
-and represents the position of the line in the document order of the original document
+`line-0002.txt`) and represents the position of the line in the document order of the original document

 * For every `line-XXXX.txt` there must be one `comment-line-XXXX.txt`.
 * For every `comment-line-XXXX.txt` there must be one `line-XXXX.txt`.